Shipley Institute of Living Scale- Second Edition (Shipley-2)

 Click here to open the Shipley-2 calculator.

-Continuing Education Credit available by completing, and returning, the CE Questionnaire and Evaluation Form.
+Continuing Education Credit is available by completing and returning the CE Questionnaire and Evaluation Form.

-The Shipley-2 Software Kit includes the unlimited-use Scoring CD, 20 Vocabulary AutoScore Forms, 10 Abstraction AutoScore Forms, 10 Block Paterns Forms and the Manual.
-The Paper/Pencil Kit includes all items previously listed, except the Scoring CD.
+The Shipley-2 Paper/Pencil Kit (32118P) includes 20 Vocabulary AutoScore Forms, 10 Abstraction AutoScore Forms, 10 Block Patterns Forms, and the Manual.

 Ruling Out Neurological Impairment